About my name

 Hi there!

-I am currently based out of New Haven, Connecticut, on the unceded territory of the Mohegan, Mashantucket Pequot, Eastern Pequot, Schaghticoke, Golden Hill Paugussett, Niantic, and Quinnipiac peoples.
-I honor and respect the enduring relationship that exists between these peoples and nations and this land
+I am currently based out of Dallas, Texas, on the unceded territory of the Wichita people.
+I honor and respect the enduring relationship that exists between their nation and this land.

 There is a secret menu located here